Damiox/ecommerce-rest-spring-jpa/README.md

 Currently there are two roles defined as follows:
 - ADMIN: it's the super user role that can manipulate categories and products.
-- USER: it's a user role that can manipulate only products.
-It can also get data for products and categories.
+- USER: it's a user role that can manipulate *only* products that were created by that user.
+It can also get data for other users products and categories in the system.

 #### Admin User
 `curl -H "Content-Type: application/json" -X POST "http://localhost:8080/login" -d '{ "username": "admin", "password": "admin" }'`

 #### Normal User
+`curl -H "Content-Type: application/json" -X POST "http://localhost:8080/login" -d '{ "username": "user1", "password": "user1" }'`
-`curl -H "Content-Type: application/json" -X POST "http://localhost:8080/login" -d '{ "username": "user", "password": "user" }'`
+`curl -H "Content-Type: application/json" -X POST "http://localhost:8080/login" -d '{ "username": "user2", "password": "user2" }'`

 ### Resources